-Dances of India; India has such a rich culture especially in dance, music and fine arts that just words are not sufficient to describe the culture of my country.
+India has such a rich culture especially in dance, music and fine arts that just words are not sufficient to describe the culture of India.
 Dance and music play a vital role in human life.
 One soothes the mind and emotions while the other i.e. dances expresses the emotions and feelings.
 The feelings are expressed through actions, eyes and face in dance.
 Both dance and music go hand in hand.
-It is not just dance and music which is famous but also the performing arts in Indian culture like drama, theatre, visual arts are also famous.
+It is not just dance and music which are famous but also the performing arts in Indian culture like drama, theatre, visual arts are also famous.

 In rural areas folk dances are done as a source of entertainment as well as passing on the messages from mythological epics after the day’s hard work.
 Some of the folk dances are Theyyam in Kerala, Garbha, Dandiya in Gujarat, Dolu kunita, Bedara Vesha and Yakshagana in Karnataka, Lavani and Koli in Maharashtra, Ghoomar and Kalbelia in Rajasthan, Bihu in Assam and many more.

 These dances are done mostly during harvesting season, birth of a child or any other festival occasion in that particular village or town.
 The music of the folk dance is mild, very melodious and soothing to the ears.
 They usually use the local instruments to give the background music.
 These dance forms have roots imbibed in the Sanskrit text of Natya Shastra and the religious performance arts of Hinduism.